unzew/apostles/charter.md

 ### 5. Voting

 Only council members are allowed to participate in official votes.
 There are only three possible votes: yes, no, or abstain.
 A majority of yes votes means the motion is carried.
 A majority of no votes means the motion failed.
-If there is no majority vote there is a declared NO VOTE situation and will be re-voted on at a later time.
+If there is no majority vote there is a declared NO VOTE situation and the motion does not pass.
 A majority is defined as more than half of the convened council.

 In certain cases, the council may have a blind vote that keeps each members vote secret.
 A neutral party will need to be there to accept and tally the results of that vote.